ManiacalLabs/PixelWeb/README.md

 ## Installation

 *Note: Manual install is possible but using pip is highly recommended and all that will be covered in the documentation.
-Also, Windows users should exclude "sudo" from all commands.*
+Also, Windows users should exclude "sudo" from all commands.

+PixelWeb Requires Python 2.7 and is not compatbile with Python 3.x.
+If you do not have Python installed or are unsure, visit [python.org/downloads](http://python.org/downloads) and follow the instructions.*

 Installing PixelWeb is easy:
 ```